securitytxt/security-txt/README.md

 **What is the main purpose of `security.txt`?**

 The main purpose of `security.txt` is to help make things easier for companies and security researchers when trying to secure platforms.
-Thanks to `security.txt`, security researchers can easily can easily get in touch with companies about security issues.
+Thanks to `security.txt`, security researchers can easily get in touch with companies about security issues.

 **Where should I put the `security.txt` file?**